-Proper grip; High release point; Eyes on target; Freeze the follow through; Load the legs; Quick feet (1-2); Diagonal lifting of the ball; Jump (pop the hips); Hard last dribble; One-piece motion; Get under the ball, don't reach; Turn, Dip & Sway
+• Proper grip; High release point; on target; Freeze the follow through; Load the legs; Quick feet (1-2 step); Diagonal lifting of the ball; Jump (pop the hips); Hard last dribble; One-piece motion; Get under the ball; don't reach; Turn, Dip & Sway-whew!
+Where to begin...

-When players are being introduced to the jump shot for the first time, coaches are to choose only a couple of KPF's at a time and load from there:
+When players are being introduced to the jump shot for the first time, coaches are to choose only 2-3 KPF's at a time and load from there:

-Example: High release point; Load the legs; Jump (pop the hips)
+• Example: High release point; Load the legs; Jump (pop the hips)

 Coaches are to then focus on and emphasize the KPF being introduced or taught.
 If coaches decide to emphasize a KPF that has not yet been taught, players may become confused and/or overwhelmed.

-Keep it Simple & Less is More...
+Keep it Simple-Less is More...